PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 ## New features that would be fun to add:

+* Crank relearn - implemented, but not yet tested
 * DTC reader
-* Crank relearn - implemented, but not yet tested
+* XDF file downloader

 ## Surprises

 * ApplicationData.Current.LocalSettings is used to store configuration settings.
 This doesn't work for "unpackaged" Windows apps. because it requires an app-data folder, which is only supported for packaged apps.
+I've been working around this by building for the "Desktop" target.
+*

 ## Probably bugs in Uno